CedricPicron/SelfSupervisedObject3D/README.md

 3. Thirdly, perform the 3D optimization method with the angle model from previous step in `optimization3D.py` and evaluate using Kitti metric (available for Kitti 3D object detection and nuScenes).
 4. Finally, obtain some videos of 3D car detections with `video3D.py` (available for Kitti tracking and nuScenes).

 In steps 2-4, make sure the correct models are loaded in (see command-line arguments of corresponding script for more information).
 Finally, note that some of our obtained results are found under `source/<dataset>/Results/<experiment>`.
+Most notably, different videos showing our self-supervised method in action are found under `source/<dataset>/Results/Video3D`.